scroll down for more

 How to Register and Submit General Play/ Casual Scores

-The whole idea of casual scores is to put in a score in for handicap purposes from a round that is not necessarily a club competition.
+The whole idea of general play scores is to put in a score in for handicap purposes from a round that is not a club competition.
 Under WHS you are now encouraged to do this.

 With handicap records focusing on your last 20 scores, and the best eight differentials being averaged out for your WHS index, it is clear the more scores you can submit the more accurate your handicap will be.

-Formats of play for “casual scores” - individual stroke play, stableford, par formats can all be used to submit a score.
+Formats of play for “General Play Scores” - individual stroke play, stableford, par formats can all be used to submit a score.

 Fourball stroke play, Am-Ams, individual match play and fourball match play rounds cannot be used.